 Finca Esperanza: Guatemala

-Caturra coffee organically grown in Cerro Pecul at 1363 MASL; hand-picked and sorted for ripeness; rested in cherry for 12 hours; floated; pulped and floated; fermented under water in tile tanks using selected yeast for 24 hours; fully washed; dried over 2 weeks using low-heat mechanical drying simulating day and night.
+Caturra coffee organically grown in Cerro Pecul at 1363 MASL; hand-picked and sorted for ripeness; rested in cherry for 12 hours; floated; pulped and floated; fermented under water in tile tanks using selected yeast for 36 hours; washed; dried over 2 weeks using low-heat mechanical drying simulating day and night.

 What we taste: Tropical, orange, caramel